-Be counseled and receive a written evaluation of the behavior that requires corrective measures in consultation with the fieldwork educator, SJC OTA faculty and/or the Academic Fieldwork Coordinator.
+Be counseled and receive a written evaluation of the behavior that requires corrective measures in consultation with the fieldwork educator, SJC OTA faculty, and/or the Academic Fieldwork Coordinator.

-In rare instances, additional or an extended fieldwork experience may be recommended to assure that the student is at the overall competence level.
-Overall determination will be based on the fieldwork evaluation tool, in consultation with the Fieldwork Educator, SJC OTA faculty, the Academic Fieldwork Coordinator and the Program Director.
+In rare instances, additional or extended fieldwork experience may be recommended to ensure that the student is at the overall competence level.
+Overall determination will be based on the fieldwork evaluation tool, in consultation with the Fieldwork Educator, SJC OTA faculty, the Academic Fieldwork Coordinator, and the Program Director.

 Students must complete all graduation and Level II fieldwork requirements within 18 months of completing the academic phase of the program.
+In addition, students must complete their Level II Fieldwork in a maximum of three different settings.